voucherifyio/voucherify-java-sdk/docs/VouchersApi.md

     VouchersApi apiInstance = new VouchersApi(defaultClient);
     String code = "code_example"; // String | A unique **code** that identifies the voucher.
-    VouchersCreateWithWithSpecificCodeRequestBody vouchersCreateWithWithSpecificCodeRequestBody = new VouchersCreateWithWithSpecificCodeRequestBody(); // VouchersCreateWithWithSpecificCodeRequestBody | Specify the details of the voucher that you would like to create. try {
+    VouchersCreateWithSpecificCodeRequestBody vouchersCreateWithSpecificCodeRequestBody = new VouchersCreateWithSpecificCodeRequestBody(); // VouchersCreateWithSpecificCodeRequestBody | Specify the details of the voucher that you would like to create. try {
-      VouchersCreateResponseBody result = apiInstance.createVoucher(code, vouchersCreateWithWithSpecificCodeRequestBody);
+      VouchersCreateResponseBody result = apiInstance.createVoucher(code, vouchersCreateWithSpecificCodeRequestBody);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling VouchersApi#createVoucher");